Crista23/goal_directedness_llms/README.md

-This codebase accompanies the paper "Evaluating the Goal-Directedness of Large Language Models".
+This codebase accompanies the paper **Evaluating the Goal-Directedness of Large Language Models**.

 We provide below instructions on running the code.